modern-online/latent_intimacies/readme.md

 ## Contributing

-We welcome contributions.
+We welcome feedback and contributions.
 To contribute, please follow these steps:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
+2. Create a new branch (`git checkout -b feature/WeirdFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some WeirdFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/WeirdFeature`)
 5. Open a pull request

 ## Credits

-Vytas Jankauskas
+- Vytas Jankauskas
-Paulina Casas
+- Paulina Casas
-Janire Goikoetxea
+- Janire Goikoetxea
-Valeria Castillo
+- Valeria Castillo
-Justin Pickard
+- Justin Pickard
-Moises Ramirez
+- Moises Ramirez
-Marbles the Cat
+- Marbles the Cat

 ## Acknowledgements